 At WWDC 2021, Apple announced a slew of exciting changes that are coming to device management, from declarative MDM to erase all content and settings for Mac.
-One of those announcements—about an enhancement to the managed Open In restriction—received less attention than it deserves.
-Here’s a quick recap of what managed Open In is and a look at how this new enhancement could give Apple admins better control over what users can do with company data.
+One of those announcements—about an enhancement to Managed Open In—received less attention than it deserves.
+Here’s a quick recap of what Managed Open In is and a look at how this new enhancement could give Apple admins better control over what users can do with company data.

 Managed Open In

 Keeping that data secure is, of course, a top priority for IT admins.
 One way to do that is to make sure that employees can open business-related files only in trusted apps.
 Apple addressed this problem with the Managed Open In restriction.

 Introduced back in iOS 7, Managed Open In lets admins prevent users from opening attachments or documents that are associated with apps managed by MDM in unmanaged ones, and vice versa.
 This is accomplished by configuring the following two keys in a restrictions payload:

 allowOpenFromManagedToUnmanaged: If false, documents in managed apps and accounts open only in other managed apps and accounts.